-While LinkedIn is typically known as the social platform specifically for networking professionals, increasingly people are turning to LinkedIn to find more than just their next job opportunity.
+While LinkedIn is typically known as the social platform specifically for networking professionals and recruiters, increasingly people are turning to LinkedIn to find more than just their next job opportunity.
 In fact, 91% of executives rate reading and posting on LinkedIn as their first choice for professionally relevant content.

-Whether you work in the B2B space or want to network with others in your industry, LinkedIn is a powerful tool to use.
-Here are the most important practices to make the most out of LinkedIn marketing today:
+Whether you work in the B2B space and want to generate leads, want to network with others in your industry or are looking to recruit new employees, LinkedIn is a powerful tool to use.
+Here are a few LinkedIn best practices to make the most out of LinkedIn marketing today:

 Here’s a great example of a post that uses video to capture audience attention and entertain:

-LinkedIn Pulse is LinkedIn’s native blogging platform.
-Many marketers don’t bother using it because they already publish content on their website blog.
-But using LinkedIn Pulse has certain benefits that can help your content get more visibility.
+LinkedIn articles are LinkedIn’s native microblogging platform.
+Many marketers don’t bother using this valuable feature because they already publish content on their website blog.
+But LinkedIn articles have unique benefits that can help your content get more visibility.

 For one, there’s native audience targeting and tagging features you can use to reach the right people with your content on LinkedIn.
-It’s also great for SEO — since LinkedIn is such a high authority domain, your Pulse content has a better chance of ranking well in search results than native blog content.
+Posting on LinkedIn is also great for SEO — since LinkedIn is such a high authority domain, your Pulse content has a better chance of ranking well in search results than native blog content.

 Become a thought leader

-Most successful LinkedIn marketers use Pulse as a platform to create and share thought leadership.
+Most successful LinkedIn marketers use articles as a platform to create and share thought leadership.
+In fact, 94% of leading B2B marketers use LinkedIn to publish content.
 Go beyond just discussing the latest trends in your industry and actually take a stand on controversial topics.
 Maybe last week someone published an opinion in Forbes that you don’t agree with.
 Explain why in a post on LinkedIn Pulse.
 You can also stretch beyond industry topics when creating thought leadership.
 CEOs, COOs and other business leaders often share insights on how to run a business and manage teams in general.

-LinkedIn Pulse is a great platform to share what’s going on at your business.
+LinkedIn articles are a great platform to share what’s going on at your business.
 If you use your native blog to market to potential customers, then use LinkedIn Pulse to share and discuss business with your industry.
 Share updates about major company events like product launches, mergers, etc. You can also use examples from everyday life at your business as anecdotes in your thought leadership articles.

 LinkedIn Analytics is one of the best social media analytics tools out there.
 You can use it to look at important things like: